 How do I cite a source with no author or page numbers in MLA?

-If a source has no page numbers, you can use an alternative locator (e.g. a chapter number or timestamp) to identify the relevant passage in your in-text citation.
+If a source has no page numbers, you can use an alternative locator (e.g. a chapter number, or a timestamp for a video or audio source) to identify the relevant passage in your in-text citation.
 If the source has no numbered divisions, cite only the author’s name (or the title).

 If you already named the author or title in your sentence, and there is no locator available, you don’t need a parenthetical citation: